MLBPA Enforces Rules on Yordan Alvarez Rookie Cards

 Yordan Alvarez made his Major League debut on June 9, 2019, which made him eligible for ROY Honors but this debut date was too late for card manufacturers to include him into sets with the MLB RC logo.

-He was signed by the Dodgers and quickly traded to the Astros so he came into the league in June 2019 as Pre-Arbitration Eligible and his Service Time didn’t officially begin until January 2020.
+He did not enter the league through the Draft instead he was signed by the Dodgers and quickly traded to the Astros so he came into the league in June 2019 as Pre-Arbitration Eligible and his Service Time didn’t officially begin until January 2020.
 Because of this, his official rookie cards could not be printed until the 2020 product season.

 MLB Rules says a “rookie” must have at least 130 at-bats in regular-season play and must have at least 45 active days on an MLB roster before Sept 1st.
 Yordan does qualify as an MLB rookie and that’s why he was eligible for ROY honors.